 Max Height: 64.5″/164cm ; Folded Height: 16.3″/41.5cm ; Weight: 3.5lbs/1.6kg ; Max Payload Weight: 17.6lbs/8kg

 Neewer are a younger brand, making cheaper, more entry-level tripods that nonetheless get good reviews across the board.
-They are a better option if you are more price limited.
+The Neewer carbon fiber tripod is a better option than the Manfrotto version, if you are more price limited.

 Max Height: 66.1″/168cm ; Folded Height: 19.3″/49cm ; Weight: 3.40lbs/1.54kg ; Max Payload Weight: 26.5lbs/12kg

 Max Height: 63.8″/162cm ; Folded Height: 19.3″/49cm ; Weight: 3.75lbs/1.7kg ; Max Payload Weight: 26.5lbs/12kg

 Hopefully this has helped you see the differences between carbon fiber and aluminum tripods.
 The choice you make should be made first on what kind of situation you will be photographing in.
 Will you be hiking all day, or only moving a few steps from your car?
 Will you be flying and want to take your tripod in the plane cabin?

 There are tripods in both aluminum and carbon fiber to suit all budgets, so cost itself should not be an issue, although it makes sense to avoid the budget brands (eg. Amazon Basics), as these are not made to the same high standards as the established brands, and you will see breakages and camera slipping when you use these in real life.